TikTok bumps up video length to 3 minutes

-SAN FRANCISCO (AFP) - TikTok on Thursday began letting users post videos up to three minutes in length, tripling the prior cap to stay ahead of competitors.
+SAN FRANCISCO • TikTok on Thursday began letting users post videos of up to three minutes in length, tripling the prior cap to stay ahead of competitors.

 TikTok is believed to have one billion users worldwide, including more than 100 million in the United States, and is especially popular with young smartphone users.